 When a nuclear enthusiast tells you that nuclear power has the highest capacity factor of any generating technology, what he’s trying to get you to believe is that it has the highest availability factor.
 The difference is important.
 Availability factor is a significant (but not overwhelming) issue in the choice of generating technology; capacity factor, except insofar as it correlates to some extent with availability factor, is not.

 The reason that nuclear power stations and fuel fired power stations have very different capacity factors, despite their similar availability factors, is variation in demand over time, and the different ratio of fixed to variable costs.
 Nuclear power stations have very high fixed costs (mostly financing, due to their very high capital cost) and relatively low variable costs; fuel fired power stations have relatively low fixed costs (they’re much cheaper to build) but high variable costs (mostly fuel).
-This means that when demand is low, it’s the fuel fired power stations that get turned off, because that saves a lot of money, whereas turning a nuclear power station off saves relatively little.
-So the fuel fired power station has a lower capacity factor – not because it’s not available nearly all the time, but because it saves more money to turn it off when demand is low.
+This means that when demand is low, it’s the fuel fired power stations that get turned down, because that saves a lot of money, whereas turning a nuclear power station down saves relatively little.
+So the fuel fired power station has a lower capacity factor – not because it’s not available nearly all the time, but because it saves more money to turn it down when demand is low.

 As long as the total capacity of all the nuclear power stations on a grid doesn’t exceed the base load (the minimum demand, typically during summer nights), and the only other power sources on the grid are fuel fired, the capacity factor of nuclear power stations can be the same as their availability factor – good for their economics.
 As soon as the total capacity of the nuclear power stations exceeds the base load, their capacity factor will start to go down – unless you have energy storage facilities.